filipkober/How2Lift/How2Lift/README.md

 expo publish
 ```

+## Styling Approach

+The app uses NativeWind (TailwindCSS for React Native) with custom configuration:

+- Custom colors for consistent theming
+- Custom font families (Quicksand)
+- Responsive design adapting to different device sizes

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Submit a pull request

+For detailed contribution guidelines, see the [CONTRIBUTING.md](../CONTRIBUTING.md) file.